Research Ethics, Governance and Integrity

 Strong research governance, integrity and ethics underpins our research culture and environment.

-The University of Birmingham is committed to research excellence and to the rigorous pursuit of new knowledge.
+The University of Birmingham is committed to research excellence and the rigorous pursuit of new knowledge.
 Supportive research ethics and governance processes are the foundation for a positive culture of research integrity.
-We expect all students, members of staff, and other researchers using University facilities or researching under the auspices of the University to work to these standards.
+All University students, staff and others using University facilities or resources and support must work to these standards.

 How we ensure integrity

-Every member of the University is expected to act with integrity in their work, and this is enshrined in the University’s Code of Ethics (PDF - 528KB).
-Alongside this, the Code of Practice for Research (PDF - 128KB) provides a framework for the governance of all research throughout the University.
+Our staff act with integrity in their work, and this is enshrined in the University’s Code of Ethics (PDF - 528KB).
+Alongside this, the Code of Practice for Research (PDF - 391KB) provides a framework for the governance of all research throughout the University.

 You can also read the University’s statement on research integrity for 2023-2024 (PDF - 221KB).